Reggie McKenzie (guard): Later years and honors

 After retiring from football, McKenzie established Reggie McKenzie Industrial Materials, an industrial products company based in Livonia, Michigan.
 He is also the founder of the Reggie McKenzie Foundation, an organization that helps Detroit youth with athletics and academics.

 In 2002, McKenzie was inducted into the College Football Hall of Fame.
 He was also inducted into the Michigan Sports Hall of Fame in 1994.

 He was inducted into the Greater Buffalo Sports Hall of Fame in 2016.

 On November 22, 2016, McKenzie won the Big Ten's Ford-Kinnick Leadership Award.

-Personal life

-Nephew Keith McKenzie entered NFL, won the victory in Super Bowl XXXI during enrollment in Green Bay Packers and also achieved appearance in Super Bowl XXXII.
+McKenzie's nephew, Keith McKenzie was selected in the seventh round of the 1996 NFL draft by the Green Bay Packers.
+He played eight seasons in the NFL, winning Super Bowl XXXI with Green Bay.